MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_14_Microsoft Defender for Cloud.md

 8. On the **Defender plans** blade, select **Enable all Microsoft Defender for Cloud Plans**.

-9. Navigate back to the **Microsoft Defender for Cloud \| Environment Settings** blade, expand your subscription, and click the entry representing the Log Analytics workspace you created in the previous lab.
+9. Navigate back to the **Microsoft Defender for Cloud \| Environment Settings** blade, expand until your subscription appears, and click the entry representing the Log Analytics workspace you created in the previous lab.

 10. On the **Settings \| Defender plans** blade, ensure that **Enable all Microsoft Defender for Cloud plans**.